Will Contest Lawyer

 Is a last will and testament valid if it was signed at a time when the testator was suffering from a mental disease like Alzheimer’s or dementia?

 A person signing a Will must have the mental competency to understand the nature of his or her assets and be able to understand the nature of the people who will receive his assets.
-If mental illness cause a person to be incompetent based on conditions like dementia or Alzheimer’s, then the will may be declared invalid.
+If mental illness causes a person to be incompetent based on conditions like dementia or Alzheimer’s, then the will may be declared invalid.

 Are no contest clauses enforceable in Florida?